microsoft/migrate-java-ee-app-to-azure-training/01-initial/README.md

 # The initial Sharearound web application

+> :stop_sign: **Note each command mentioned in this README should be executed in
+> the directory of this README unless specified otherwise**

 ## What are we going to do in this step

 We are going to be looking at an JavaEE application that we are going to migrate.